BYU-Hydroinformatics/gwdm/docs/source/datapreparation.rst

 1. Create a single CSV file with all wells and assign each well an aquifer ID corresponding to the aquifer it is located in.
 This allows the GWDM app to match the aquifer ID attribute from the well location file to the aquifer ID that was input with the aquifer polygons in the previous step.
 This allows you to import all of the wells associated with your region in a single step.
 However, it does require that you have aquifer IDs associated with your wells.
 If you do not have Aquifer IDs, you can use one of the support scripts we have provided to automatically generate the IDs based on the aquifer polygon files and the well coordinates.

 2. Create a separate CSV file that contains only wells belonging to a single aquifer.
-This method does not require an aquifer ID as all of the wells are imported to a assigned aquifer.
-With this method, you create multiple well files - one per aquifer, and then import the wells one at a time.
+This method does not require an aquifer ID as all of the wells are imported to an assigned aquifer.
+With this method, you create multiple well files, one per aquifer, and then import the wells one at a time.
 Each time you import the wells, you explicitly select the aquifer polygon the wells should be assigned to.

 .. image:: images_dataprep/wells.png
       :scale: 60%

 A well location file must include the well coordinates (latitude and longitude in a decimal degree format), well names, and well IDs.
-If you are useing method #1 described above, an aquifer ID field is also required.
+If you are using method #1 described above, an aquifer ID field is also required.

 The required fields (columns) for a wells file are: